parthibanloganathan/codeconscious/README.md

 codeconscious
 =============

-Want to blame someone for introducing bugs in their code?
+Want to blame someone for introducing bugs in the code base?
 This chrome extension makes git blame a reality by introducing a `Blame` button on GitHub.
 Blame a person and charge them a penalty on Venmo.

 This app aims  to increase code accountability in a fun manner.